xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 The following string-related terms are commonly used:

 1. A *prefix* of string s is any string obtained by removing zero or more symbols from the end of s.
-For example, ban, banana, and ε are prefixes of banana.
+For example, ban, banana, and € are prefixes of banana.

 2. A *suffix* of string s is any string obtained by removing zero or more symbols from the beginning of s.
-For example, nana, banana, and ε are suffixes of banana.
+For example, nana, banana, and € are suffixes of banana.

 3. A *substring* of s is obtained by deleting any prefix and any suffix from s.
-For instance, banana, nan, and ε are substrings of banana.
+For instance, banana, nan, and € are substrings of banana.

-4. The *proper* prefixes, suffixes, and substrings of a string s are those, prefixes, suffixes, and substrings, respectively, of s that are not ε or not equal to s itself.
+4. The *proper* prefixes, suffixes, and substrings of a string s are those, prefixes, suffixes, and substrings, respectively, of s that are not € or not equal to s itself.

 5. A *subsequence* of s is any string formed by deleting zero or more not necessarily consecutive positions of s.
 For example, `baan` is a subsequence of `banana`.